Physiotherapy services for neurological conditions

 Program: Generally, an ongoing exercise program is needed to maintain or continue to improve range, strength and comfort.
 Your therapist can be part of this ongoing program, or teach you how to achieve this independently.

-Assistance: Some activities or exercises are difficult to complete independently, at first a therapist can assist with exercises and movements.
+Assistance: Some activities or exercises are difficult to complete independently, at first a therapist can assist with exercises and movements, or teach family and carers how to help you.

 Equipment: Get the right equipment for the task.
 Sometimes, just using the right tool can make a difficult job much easier.
 Your therapist can help you navigate the equipment available.